jhiltu/hello-world/README.md

 # hello-world
-This repository is for practisin the GitHub Flow.
+This repository is for practising the GitHub Flow.

+## Git seems interesting